ItsGreenFire/Vinegaration/README.md

 ~~I-I-I~~

 Thank you for considering this mod, you will -- **most likely** -- not be disappointed.
+All suggestions are very helpful, and I would love to hear them.

+Planned Features -
+1. Pickler
+2. Soggy Wood
+3. Colored Wood
-All suggestions are very helpful and I would love to hear them.
+4. Other types of wooden stairs, fences, gates and slabs All suggestions are very helpful and I would love to hear them.

 Planned Features -